 - Uneaten food from your plates & dishes

 - Tea bags & coffee grounds

 No thanks!
 Please do not put any of these materials in your food waste caddy:

 - Packaging of any sort

 Q. Where can I get more kitchen caddy liners?

-A. Additional liners can be collected free of charge from the Town Hall, Brentwood library and Shenfield library or from various retailers listed below.
+A. Additional liners can be collected free of charge from the Council Reception, 1-2 Seven Arches Road, Brentwood library and Shenfield library or from various retailers listed below.
 Additionally, residents can also buy other brands of the liners from most supermarkets (prices may vary).
 Please ensure the bags are compostable and all liners used meet the specification for EN13432 and therefore carry the seedling logo on the packaging.

 Any bag that does not compost at the same time as the food waste will contaminate the soil improver.
 It is therefore important that ONLY compostable bags are used in the caddies.

 Residents can also use newspaper to line the internal caddy Lining your kitchen caddy with newspaper